MaltePetersen/thurstful/wicolo/README.md

 ```
 flutter build apk
 ```
-For troubleshouting are for insturctions for IOS look [here](https://flutter.dev/docs/deployment/android ).
+For troubleshouting or for insturctions for IOS look into [here](https://flutter.dev/docs/deployment/android ).
 ## Deployment
 To deploy the apk to your phone you first need to connect it using the debug mode of your phone if this connection was successful